Eugene Marathon Weekend and Post Race Recovery

-This past weekend was one of our favorites of the year (and quite the busy one).
+Eugene Marathon weekend is one of our favorites of the year (and quite the busy one).

-We were happy to participate in the race expo and help share our expertise with runners before they took on their big race.
+We were happy to participate in the Eugene Marathon Health & Wellness Expo and help share our expertise with runners before they took on their big race.

-We had dozens of clients participate, and countless friends and teammates.
-Lots of them set PRs and met goals.
-It really feels like a celebration of our Tracktown running community.
-Congratulations to everyone who participated and thanks to everyone who made it possible.
+Every year, we have dozens of clients participate, and countless friends and teammates.
+Lots of them set PRs and meet goals.
+It really feels like a celebration of our TrackTown running community.
+Congratulations to everyone who is participating and we wish you the best!

 Post Race-Recovery